1Khizar/Career-Guidance-Chatbot/README.md

 # 💼 Career Guidance Chatbot

-An AI-powered chatbot that helps students and job-seekers get career advice using Natural Language Processing (NLP) and Machine Learning.
+A chatbot that helps students to get career advice using Natural Language Processing (NLP) and Machine Learning.
 Built with Python, Streamlit, and scikit-learn.

 ---